-'Fading Shadows' is a kinetic light installation by Joris Strijbos and Nicky Assmann which is the result of their ongoing research project 'Moiré Studies' under which the duo creates installations and performances based on the principles of the moiré effect.
+'Fading Shadows' is a kinetic light installation by Joris Strijbos and Nicky Assmann which is the result of their since 2013 ongoing research project Moiré Studies, under which the duo creates installations and performances based on grids, kinetic light and the principles of the moiré effect.
 The moiré effect is the phenomenon of spatial interferences provoked by the superimposition of two patterns.
+These works continue the rich history of moiré art in movements such as kinetic and Op art.
 In this installation the artists tune the phenomenon to the limits of human perception and use the effect as a method for composition.

 Assmann and Strijbos are both members of the Macular collective, a collective research on art, science, technology, and perception and have collaborated in previous projects such as the video-installation and film Liquid Solid and the performance Monodrone.